 You may be able to ignore small blisters for the time being, but they can rapidly grow as air accumulates.
 If you discover large bubbles (greater than 2 inches in diameter), it’s best to have them repaired as soon as possible.
 One large blister can spread to others on the roof, or become even larger and eventually rupture, resulting in leaks.

 Shingles can become dislodged by high winds and flying debris, exposing the roof’s underlayment to weather damage.
 If you ignore the missing shingles, you’ll likely end up with leaks and harsher indoor temperatures.
 Wildlife such as raccoons and squirrels may seek shelter in the remaining roof structure, causing additional damage.
+Contact a professional roofing company to replace missing shingles before the problem gets bigger.

 Loose or Corroded Roof Flashing